Molekulare Medizin - Master

 - a letter of motivation (a maximum of 2 A4 pages), optional

 - request to Laboratory Classes/ Practical Laboratory Skills for prospective Students in Molecular Medicine

 English language requirements for Master’s Applicants (level of C1 or above according to the Common European Framework of Reference for Languages):

 Applicants must provide proof of their English skills.
 Proof of English language skills can be demonstrated on the basis of

 - Internet-based TOEFL (TOEFL iBT): a minimum total score of 90 and a minimum score of 22 for each of the four sections (Reading, Listening, Writing and Speaking)

 - IELTS: a minimum total score of 6.5 and a minimum score of 6 per section

 - Cambridge Certificate of Advanced English Test (Grade A or B)

-- Language certificate from the German Academic Exchange Service (DAAD) in accordance with the levels of language competence of the Common European Framework of Reference and the UNIcert System: minimum grade of (a) or (b) (approx. equivalent to C2/ UNIcert level IV or C1/ UNIcert III respectively) in each section (Listening Comprehension, Spoken Language, Written Language and Reading Comprehension) and a minimum grade of (a) (approx. C2/ UNIcert level IV) in at least two sections.
+- Language certificate from the German Academic Exchange Service (DAAD) in accordance with the levels of language competence of the Common European Framework of Reference and the UNIcert System: minimum grade of (a) or (b) (approx. equivalent to C2/ UNIcert level IV or C1/ UNIcert III respectively) in each section (Listening Comprehension, Spoken Language, Written Language and Reading Comprehension).

 Exceptions: Some students applying for Master's courses may be exempt from submitting formal test evidence: